 By pursuing a waste-free life, people can stop buying unnecessary items, own what they need and save money simultaneously through reduction and reuse.
 It is important to note that zero waste living isn't about perfection.
-It is about making better choices for the environment, the planet, and even for ourselves.
+It is about making better choices for the environment, the planet, and even ourselves.

-This practice also helps to protect marine life and our oceans.
 Sadly, a significant portion of our trash and plastic waste tends to end up in our oceans.
 Therefore, a zero-waste journey also entails choosing plastic-free, thereby avoiding things like plastic packaging.
+This practice also helps to protect marine life and our oceans.

 Although zero-waste might seem impractical at first glance, you can take a series of easy steps to achieve, or at least get as close as practical, to a zero-waste lifestyle.
 Beyond buying new items at package-free stores, below you'll find essential and simple steps that anyone can take and apply.
 It all deals with principles and discipline.

-To simplify the "how to get started" process keep in mind the 4RS: Refuse, Reduce, Reuse and Recycle.
+To simplify the "how to get started" process, keep in mind the 4RS: Refuse, Reduce, Reuse and Recycle.

 Avoid plastic toothbrushes and non-recyclable toothpaste tubes.
 Many times, these small items will end up in landfills.
 They also take many years to break down, leading to environmental pollution.

-Switch out your soaps in plastic bottles for those made into bars.
+Switch out your liquid soap in plastic bottles for those made into bars.
 Instead of a body wash, dish soap, or shampoo that comes in a single-use plastic bottle, opt for zero-waste alternatives.

 Whenever you feel like making an impulsive purchase, stop and reflect on the possible consequences of that action.
-Ethical and sustainable brands provide transparency in their production and supply chains.
+Ethical and sustainable clothing brands provide transparency in their production and supply chains.
 This gives us information on the lifecycle of such products, including whether they biodegrade or not.

 In this context, this means only owning devices that align with your values and principles.
 This is opposed to making purchases based on impulse, pressure from people, or what's trending.

 Also, you can purchase second-hand gadgets.
 These usually come without the plastic packaging of new items.
+Further, invest in rechargeable batteries for your remotes, toys, and other tech items to avoid disposing of single-use ones.
 This allows you to avoid unnecessary packaging while reducing the impact of technology on the environment.